top of page

 How long does it take?

 Treatment time for veneers varies, dependant upon how many teeth are being treated.
-Treatment time for 4 anterior veneers would be in the region of 3.5 hours across 2 appointments.
-This does not include planning time and consultations.

 How long does it last?